Achraf Hakimi accused of rape in France

-Achraf Hakimi accused of rape as French prosecutors open investigation
+Achraf Hakimi accused of rape as French prosecutors open preliminary investigation

 Last updated on .From the section Sport Africa

-French prosecutors have opened an investigation into an alleged rape by Morocco defender Achraf Hakimi, a source close to the investigation has confirmed.
+French prosecutors have opened a preliminary investigation into an alleged rape by Morocco defender Achraf Hakimi, a source close to the investigation has confirmed.

 A 24-year-old woman has accused the Paris Saint-Germain full-back of raping her at his home in the French capital on 25 February.